The Fastest way to Push a Man Away

 The dishes, or love and passion?

-Him being punctual, or love and passion?
+Him always being punctual, or love and passion?

 How misunderstood you feel, or love and passion?